 Middle School/Upper School Library

-- Books are checked out for three weeks
+- Books and multimedia materials are checked out for three weeks

 - Most reference books can be checked out upon request

 - Courtesy reminders are sent via student email, before a book is due